 Email Mistake #9 – Trying To Maintain Inbox Zero

 This last mistake may not be a popular opinion these days, but I happen to think that Inbox Zero is a bogus and compulsive pursuit which can turn into a huge time suck with little payoff.
 While it’s nice to have everything neat and tidy, email is one of those necessary evils.
 Making yourself crazy over trying to keep it to zero is just not worth your time.
 Emails will continue to come in, and you need to create systems and routines to help you manage it.
-Getting your inbox to zero may last for a fleeting moment, but I’ve decided after trying for a week straight, that something that can only be enjoyed momentarily was not worth the
+Getting your inbox to zero may last for a fleeting moment, but I’ve decided after trying for a week straight, that something that can only be enjoyed momentarily was not worth the minutes that it lasted!

 While it’s nice to have everything neat and tidy, email is one of those necessary evils.
 Making yourself crazy over trying to keep it to zero is just not worth your time.
 Emails will continue to come in, and you need to create systems and routines to help you manage it.
 Getting your inbox to zero may last for a fleeting moment, but I’ve decided after trying for a week straight, that something that can only be enjoyed momentarily was not worth the colossal effort it took for me to get there.